Blackburn | |

 1955–1974: The county borough of Blackburn wards of Park, St. John's, St. Jude's, St. Luke's, St. Matthew's, St. Michael's, St. Paul's, St. Silas's, St. Stephen's, St. Thomas's and Trinity.[6]

-2010–2024: Following the review of parliamentary representation in Lancashire, including the unitary authority of Blackburn with Darwen in the run up to the 2010 United Kingdom general election the Boundary Commission for England made minor boundary changes to the existing constituency.
+Following the 2007 review of parliamentary representation in Lancashire in the run up to the 2010 United Kingdom general election, including the unitary authority of Blackburn with Darwen, the Boundary Commission for England made minor boundary changes to the existing constituency.

 Blackburn was first enfranchised by the Reform Act 1832, as a two-member constituency, and was first used at the 1832 general election.
 It was abolished for the 1950 general election, replaced by two single member constituencies, Blackburn East and Blackburn West.

-It has been represented by two prominent frontbenchers in the Cabinet: Barbara Castle, a First Secretary of State (amongst other roles) who stood down from this seat to become a Member of the European Parliament, and Jack Straw, who served as Home Secretary and then Foreign Secretary in the Blair government.
+The constituency of Blackburn has been represented by two prominent frontbenchers in the Cabinet: Barbara Castle, a First Secretary of State (amongst other roles) who stood down from this seat to become a Member of the European Parliament, and Jack Straw, who served as Home Secretary and then Foreign Secretary in the Blair government.

 Blackburn's then MP, Straw, was primarily challenged in the 2005 general election by the Conservative Party, but the former British ambassador to Uzbekistan, Craig Murray, also stood for election in the seat as an Independent.
 Murray said: "I've been approached by several people in the Asian community who are under huge pressure from Labour activists [talking up the [[British National Party|BNP]]'s chances] to apply for a postal vote rather than a ballot vote and then hand their postal vote over to the Labour party."
-Over 50% more people used postal votes in the 2005 general election in Blackburn than in 2001.[8]
+Over 50% more people used postal votes in the 2005 general election in Blackburn than in 2001.[9]
 The BNP had not stood in the previous two elections, but this time had a candidate, who polled 5.4% of the vote, and beat Murray to come fourth.
 Both were outperformed by the Liberal Democrats in third place, and the Conservatives, who remained second.
-Straw held on comfortably, albeit with a reduced majority; his winning share of 42% is the smallest since the seat became a single-member constituency.
+Straw held on comfortably, albeit with a reduced majority; his winning vote share of 42% was the smallest since the seat became a single-member constituency until the 2024 result.

-On 25 October 2013, Straw announced that he would stand down as Blackburn's MP at the next election.[10]
+In August 2011, Jack Straw claimed that he had no plans to retire, despite turning 65 earlier that month.[10]
+Two years later, on 25 October 2013, Straw announced that he would stand down as Blackburn's MP at the next election.[11]
 In March 2014, Kate Hollern was selected, via an all women shortlist, as the candidate for Labour for the 2015 general election, and held the seat.

 ---|---|---|---|---|---|---|---|